 Attorneys of the government work within specialized areas of law to represent the interests of local, state, or federal government bodies, and may be associated with those who assist in creating or enforcing legislation and/or regulations.
 Government attorneys may also serve as aides who help craft legislative language or create legally presentable reports for government agencies or the general public.
-Typically, government attorneys involved in law enforcement are classified as prosecutors; however, they may be involved in assisting the prosecution, even in an investigatory or evidence-discovery capacity.
+Typically, government attorneys involved in law enforcement are classified as prosecutors; how…Read more

 Attorney, Government Tasks

-Present cases in court representing the local, state or federal government.
+- Present cases in court representing the local, state or federal government.

-Review reports, evidence, and conduct research.
+- Review reports, evidence, and conduct research.

-Question witnesses, victims or others involved in the case.
+- Question witnesses, victims or others involved in the case.